-Salesforce buying Seattle-based Tableau for $15.7 billion in stock, one of the Northwest’s largest acquisitions
+Salesforce buying Seattle-based Tableau for $15.7 billion in stock, one of the NW’s largest acquisitions

-In 2004, when Tableau Software was a still a tiny spinout from Stanford University, the co-founders fell in love with Seattle and decided to build their data visualization software company here rather than in the San Francisco Bay Area.
+In 2004, when Tableau Software was still a tiny spinout from Stanford University, the co-founders fell in love with Seattle and decided to build their data visualization software company here rather than in the San Francisco Bay Area.

 On Monday, the Bay came calling in the form of Marc Benioff’s San Francisco-based Salesforce, which agreed to a $15.7 billion all-stock purchase of Tableau, the second-largest acquisition of a Washington company.